docknetwork/dock-substrate/scripts/ansible/aws/README.md

 3. `alarm_lambda_arn` - arn of the lambda function to be invoked in case of alarm
 4. `name` to use for the created instance and node naming
 5. `ami_name` - AMI name to launch an instance from, default to `ubuntu/images/hvm-ssd/ubuntu-jammy-22.04-amd64-server-20230601`
-6. `terminate` - terminate instance instead of stopping
+6. `terminate` - terminate instance instead of stopping, default to `false`

 Stop a node: